After over 40 hours of research and comparing 34 folding squat racks, the PRx Profile rack is my top recommendation for

 - Plate storage

 This rack has everything that the other racks on this list have such as 3×3” 11 gauge steel with Westside hole spacing (unlike the PRx Profile).

 But it still doesn’t come with the easy to fold away technology that PRx has.

 I personally think this rack is perfect if you intend on leaving it set up most of the time.
 But you have it in a garage or room when you may need to fold it away every now and then i.e. really cold winter days to avoid the cars from freezing.

 The personalization and extra accessories are what make this rack stand out.

 For overall safety, visual appeal, and practicality, this rack gets my “if money was no object” pick.

 - Full power rack- safer than squat stands & provides a ton of attachments to do additional movements and adds storage space.

-- 12 colors to choose from- personalise your rack to suit your taste.
+- 12 colors to choose from- personalize your rack to suit your taste.

-- Everything you need to install included- no need to run to a DIY store.
+- Everything you need to install is included- no need to run to a DIY store.

 - 11 gauge steel- super strong and sturdy steel.